tytydraco/yessleep/out/In_The_Trunk_Of_A_Car.md

 Suddenly, the officer shouted.
 “Sir!-”

 It was cut short by a loud bang, as a gunshot rang throughout the night.
-I heard the body of the policeman slam against the trunk, and then onto the ground.
+I heard the body of the policeman slam against the trunk, and then flop onto the ground.
 I tried not to make a sound.
-My mind was buzzing with the noise, as though it echoed inside my skull.
-The sound of the officer’s scream played on loop over and over in my mind, as the feeling of safety slowly died with it
+My mind rang with the noise of the gunshot.
+The officer's scream seemed to echo throughout the night, eventually fading into nothingness along with any sense of freedom that I might've briefly had.

-The driver’s door slammed shut.
-The car was alive again in a second, and soon the engine rose to a roar.
-I could hear the honks of car horns, just blips of noise as we sped past them, now moving much faster than we had before.
+The driver’s door slammed close.
+The car was alive again in a second.
+Soon the engine rose to a roar as we picked up speed.
+Car horns became just blips of noise as we sped past, travelling now much faster than we had been before.

-I tried with my fingertips to undo the knot.
+With a newfound sense of urgency, I tried desperately with my fingertips to pick at the knot.
 Each time they slipped.
-My nails chipped as I tried to pinch the end of the rope.
-Eventually I was able to wiggle a piece of it loose, but still the knot did not weaken.
+My nails chipped as I tried to pinch the tip of the rope.
+Eventually I was able to wiggle a piece of it loose, but the knot still did not weaken.
 I kicked at it, crying in frustration.
-My ankles were becoming sore from the rope rubbing against them, but still I squirmed.
+My ankles were beginning to hurt from the rope digging into them, but still I squirmed.

-Eventually the car turned, and I could hear the rough rumble of dirt road beneath.
-The car moved just as quickly, flying over potholes that rattled my body.
-In the distance, I could hear the faint whines of police sirens and I prayed that they were following us.
-That they weren’t on their way to the scene of the shooting and had instead seen how erratically the car was driving.
-But the sirens soon faded into nothingness.
+I felt the car turn and listened to the ground shift from the purr of asphalt to the rough rumbling of dirt road.
+The car moved just as quickly, flying over potholes.
+The suspension rattled.
+From off in the distance, I could hear the faint whine of police sirens.
+I prayed that they were following us.
+That they weren’t on their way to the scene of the shooting and already knew which car to find.
+But the sirens soon faded into the night.

-I pinched more at the knot, grunting as I pulled out at it, trying to create an opening that my feet could slither out of.
-I kicked off my shoes, and with great strain managed to get the knot around my heel.
-I felt skin tear as I eventually pulled it all the way over, and with great relief, I managed to wiggle my feet out.
+I tugged at the knot, cursing as I tried to open up a space wide enough.
+I kicked off my shoes, and with great strain tried to pull the knot up and over my heel.
+My foot felt like it was about to break with the strain, but eventually I did get my heel through, and breathed a sigh of relief as I was able to kick the rope from my feet.

-There was a bump, and I heard the rumble of the dirt road shift to the gentle rustle of grass.
-We were offroad.
-Perhaps in a field.
+There was a bump, and I heard the rumble of dirt road shift to the rustle of grass as it swept the underside of the car.
+We had gone offroad.
+Perhaps to a field.
+My breathing quickened again.
+We were likely very close to our destination.

 For the first time that night, I heard the voice of the driver.
-He didn't seem to be talking to me, but rather to himself.
-It began as a mumble but rose until I could make out his voice.
-His voice was hoarse, and he spoke in a language I didn’t recognize.
-There was rhythm to what he was saying, as though he were chanting something.
+He didn't seem to be talking to me, but to himself.
+It began as mumblings but rose until I could make out his deep voice.
+He was speaking in a language that I didn't recognize.
+There was rhythm to what he was saying, as though he were chanting it.
 My blood curdled at the noise.
-I didn’t need to hear it to know that he was out of his mind, but the chanting still unnerved me as I realized his intentions might be even more mad than I thought.
+I didn’t need to hear it to know that he was mad, but the chanting still unnerved me, as though any hope I'd had that he could be reasoned with left my body.

-Eventually, the car came to a stop.
+The car rolled to a stop.
 I heard the man get out.
-I heard him call out to someone, and I wondered if there wasn’t two of them.
+He called out to someone, his voice echoing throughout the night, and I wondered if there wasn’t two of them.

-I refrained from making any noise, afraid to draw his attention to the trunk of the car.
-There were still the sounds of sirens, but they were a long way out.
+I refused to make a sound, afraid to draw his attention to the trunk of the car.
+There were still the sounds of sirens, but they were a long way out to be of any help.

-I heard him call out again.
+I heard the man call out again.
 And then, the chanting resumed.
-There was the rustle of his footsteps, and I listened as they drew near.
-He walked softly along the side of the car.
+There came the rustling of his footsteps, and I listened as they got near.
+He crept along the side of the car.
 I could hear the jingling of keys.
-Something metallic tapped against the sides of the trunk as he moved along the length, and I wondered if it wasn’t a dagger or the muzzle of his gun, toying with me.
+Something metallic tapped against the sides of the trunk as he moved along the length, and I wondered if it wasn’t a dagger or the muzzle of his gun, taunting me.

 I readied myself.
-At the first sign of the door opening, I resolved to lash out with a savage kick.
-He would likely not have expected that I had freed myself of my bonds.
-It would be my only hope to catch him off guard.
+At the first sign of the door opening, I would lash out with a kick.
+He would likely not have expected that I had freed my legs.
+It might be my only hope to catch him off guard.

-There were still the sounds of faraway sirens.
-And as I heard the keys dig into the lock, I realized that they were getting closer.
+There were still the sounds of faraway police cars, and as I heard the keys dig into the lock, I began to realize that they were getting closer.

 The man stopped.
 And with a breath of relief, I heard him retreat to the driver-side door.
-I nearly cried for joy as I heard the rustle of car tires in the grass.
-The sirens were screaming now.
+I nearly cried for joy as I heard the rustle of car tires in the grass, not from one police cruiser, but several, as the sirens rose to a shriek.

 The man was fumbling with something up front.
-I heard the sounds of more officers screaming, “Hands on your head!
-Get down!
+I heard the sounds of officers screaming, “Hands on your head!
 Now!”

-There was a gunshot, immediately followed by many more firing at once.
-I heard a *ting* as a hole opened up inches from my head, and light at last spilled into the trunk.
-I screamed as loud as I could.
-“There’s someone in here!”
-I wanted to shout.
-I kicked at the latch again and again, hoping that someone would notice.
+There was a gunshot, followed by many more at once.
+One pierced a hole a few inches from my head.
+“I'm in here!”
+I cried through the rag.
+I kicked at the latch again and again, hoping that someone might notice.

 In the light that spilled from the bullet hole, I could now make out the trunk in its entirety.
-For the first time, I noticed that there were other things inside with me.
-I noticed candles and texts with what looked like ancient runes scrawled across them.
-And in the far right, I could make out the lifeless sockets of a human skull staring directly at me.
+For the first time, I noticed that there were other things in there with me.
+I noticed a box of candles that had toppled over, and pages of text with what looked like ancient runes sprawled around the floor of the trunk.
+In the corner, the lifeless sockets of a human skull watched me as I banged for help, grinning at my panic.

 “Man down,” I heard an officer say.